What are policy citations and how can I use them?

 -

-These metrics offer a way to understand how research contributes to real-world decision-making—from shaping public services and legal frameworks to influencing health, education, or environmental policy.
+These metrics can help to reveal how research contributes to real-world decisions, from shaping legislation to informing health, education, or environmental policy.

 Why should I use policy citation metrics?

-Policy citations help demonstrate the societal relevance of your work.
+Policy citations offer insights into the broader societal relevance of your research.
 They can be used to:

 -